-The SEED (Semantic Enrichment of ELN Data) Project is pleased to announce its official “start-up” January 2020.
+The Semantic Enrichment of ELN Data (SEED) Project is pleased to announce its official “start-up” in January 2020.

 Following the recent presentation at the Pistoia Alliance conference in Boston by Steve Penn ( Pfizer), there is a high level of interest in the project and this has been confirmed by offers of funding that enable the project to get started.